ziv/marked-terminal-renderer/README.md

 Modern, full featured terminal renderer extension for [marked](https://github.com/markedjs/marked).

+Use it as an extension or use the built in `catmd` CLI tool to render Markdown files directly in your terminal.
+See the [usage section](#usage) for more details.

-Most Markdown syntax is supported and rendered with supported terminal:
+Most Markdown syntax is supported and rendered with supported terminal (tested on `iTerm2`):

+- Typography
+    - 🌼 Text wrapping and alignment
     - 🌼 Headings (H1 to H6)
     - 🌼 Bold, Italic, Strikethrough
+    - 🌼 Clickable Links
-- 🌼 Blockquotes (with nesting support)
+    - 🌼 Emojis
-- 🌼 Inline code and code blocks (with syntax highlighting)
+    - 🌼 Inline code highlighted
+- Block elements
-- 🌼 Links (with clickable support in supported terminals)
+    - 🌼 Horizontal rules
+    - 🌼 Lists (ordered, unordered, nested, task lists)
+    - 🌼 Blockquotes with nesting
-- 🌼 Images
+    - 🌼 Code blocks with syntax highlighting
     - 🌼 Tables
-- 🌼 Lists (ordered, unordered, nested, task lists)
+- Images
+    - 🌼 Local and remote (HTTP/S) images rendered directly in terminal
+- Colorful themes
-- 🌼 Emojis
+    - 🌼 Light and Dark themes included, easily customizable

+-

 ## Example output rendered in `iTerm2`